PLOS/named-entity.service/README.md

 NED is a web service for hosting information about people and organizations.
 It provides a REST API backed my a MySQL database.

-Requirements
+Dependencies
 ------------
+    * Java 8
+    * Docker (1.7+)

-NED depends on Java 1.8 (compile/run), Docker, and a custom Docker Maven Plugin (which we wrote).
-You have to manually build and deploy the Docker Maven Plugin at least once.
-See the readme in config/docker-maven-plugin for details.
+    * Docker Maven Plugin

+You need to build and deploy the Docker Maven Plugin to your Maven repo before building NED.
+See readme in config/docker-maven-plugin for details on how to do this.

 Adding userapps
 ---------------